P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) enables large language models to use external knowledge, but outsourcing the RAG service raises privacy concerns for both data owners and users.
-Privacy-preserving RAG systems address these concerns by performing secure top-$k$ retrieval, which typically is secure sorting to identify relevant documents.
-However, existing systems face challenges supporting arbitrary $k$ due to their inability to change $k$, new security issues, or efficiency degradation with large $k$.
-This is a significant limitation because modern long-context models generally achieve higher accuracy with larger retrieval sets.
-We propose {\myProj}, a privacy-preserving RAG service that supports arbitrary top-$k$ retrieval.
+Privacy-preserving RAG systems address these concerns by performing secure top-$k$ retrieval, which is typically implemented using secure sorting to identify relevant documents.
+However, existing systems face challenges supporting arbitrary $k$ due to their inability to change $k$, new security issues, and in particular, efficiency degradation with large $k$.
+This is a significant limitation because applications such as finance, law, and healthcare require a $k$ that is large enough to cause huge overhead for existing systems.
+Also, modern long-context models generally achieve higher accuracy with larger retrieval sets.
+We propose {\myProj}, an efficient privacy-preserving RAG service that supports arbitrary top-$k$ retrieval.
 Unlike existing systems, {\myProj} avoids sorting candidate documents.
 Instead, it uses an interactive bisection method to determine the set of top-$k$ documents.
 For security, {\myProj} uses secret sharing on two semi-honest non-colluding servers to protect the data owner's database and the user's prompt.
-It enforces restrictions and verification to defend against malicious users and tightly bound the information leakage of the database.
+It enforces restrictions and verification to defend against malicious users and tightly bounds the information leakage of the database.
 The experiments show that {\myProj} is 3--300$\times$ faster than the state-of-the-art PRAG for $k = 16$--$1024$.